Blockbuster (entertainment): Criticism

 Eventually, the focus on creating blockbusters grew so intense that a backlash occurred, with some critics and film-makers decrying the prevalence of a "blockbuster mentality", lamenting the death of the author-driven, "more artistic" small-scale films of the New Hollywood era.
 This view is taken, for example, by film journalist Peter Biskind, who wrote that all studios wanted was another Jaws, and as production costs rose, they were less willing to take risks, and therefore based blockbusters on the "lowest common denominators" of the mass market.
 In his 2006 book The Long Tail, Chris Anderson talks about blockbuster films, stating that a society that is hit-driven, and makes way and room for only those films that are expected to be a hit, is in fact a limited society.
 In 1998, writer David Foster Wallace posited that films are subject to an inverse cost and quality law.

 Biskind's book Easy Riders, Raging Bulls argues that the New Hollywood movement marked a significant shift towards independently produced and innovative works by a new wave of directors, but that this shift began to reverse itself when the commercial success of Jaws and Star Wars led to the realization by studios of the importance of blockbusters, advertising and control over production (even though the success of The Godfather was said to be the precursor to the blockbuster phenomenon).

+Video essayist Patrick H. Willems criticizes original big budget blockbuster attempts by streamers Netflix, Apple and Amazon (e.g. Ocean's Eleven-inspired action comedies like Lyft and Fountain of Youth; world–building franchises like The Electric State and Bright) as "lifeless" to the point of calling them "fake movies", "vapor" and "slop".

+Pop culture writer Nathan Rabin wrote a series of articles at The Dissolve titled Forgotbusters re-examining the top 25 grossing films that audiences went to see during their original theatrical release yet have failed to endure afterwards (e.g. the 1996 Michael Jordan/Looney Tunes hybrid Space Jam).